 Replacement Cost Method

-The amount of key man insurance needed is based upon what it would cost to replace the key executive.
+The approach bases the amount of key man insurance needed on what it would cost to replace the key executive.

-The replacement cost of a key person is determined by the salary and other ongoing expenses required in hiring, training and completely replacing the key employee or executive.
-Costs associated with decreased or lost revenue may also be factored in when determining a key employee’s replacement cost.
+The key here is to identify the salary and other ongoing expenses required in hiring, training, and ultimately replacing the key employee.
+Costs associated with decreased or lost revenue are also a factor when determining a key employee’s replacement cost.

 Contributions to Earnings Method